dbcli/litecli.com/content/about/_index.md

 +++
 title = "LiteCLI"
+url = "/about"
 +++

 LiteCLI is part of the [DBCLI](https://dbcli.com) OpenSource org.
 We are a friendly bunch of volunteers who love the command line.

 <a href="https://dbcli.com"><img src="/images/dbcli-logo.png" alt="dbcli" width=100/></a>

 The goal of LiteCLI is to provide a easy to use alternative to the default SQLite shell.

 Contact
 =======